meshula/LabMidi/README.md

     only implemented for OSX (and presumably it would work for iOS as well).

     class MidiSong
-    A song is a collection of tracks, which are a list of MIDI events
+    A song is a collection of tracks, which are a list of MIDI events.
+A song can be parsed from a Standard MIDI file, or from a base64 encoded Standard MIDI file with an appropriate header.

     class MidiSongPlayer
     Can play a single MidiSong.
 The class is initialized with a pointer